 Creativity and innovation

-As a graphic designer, creativity and innovation are key skills.
+Creativity and innovation are key skills.
 In this section, you should mention any innovative solutions you have developed for design challenges or examples of how you have taken a creative approach to a project.
 You could also mention any awards or recognition you’ve received for your design work.

 Describe why you want to work here